gihanf/grocery-organiser/README.md

 #### Implementation Goals
 - [x] Product preferences should ideally be sourced from an external file.
 In tests, could use test property file
 - [x] Separate the 'find preferred store' method into a different port, covered by a separate test?
-- [/] Perhaps the 'find preferred store' method only needs a product name not a whole product.
+- [x] Perhaps the 'find preferred store' method only needs a product name not a whole product.
 Kept as product for future features
 - [x] Remove the hardcoding of preferred products in java
 - [x] Flesh out all services for remaining stores, UDAYA, IGA.
 Look at storeService, sorter classes
 - [x] Create an integration test to make sure the context loads correctly.
 E.g. delete a property from application.property (prod) and context will fail to start.